lukemperez/lmp-tufte-hugo/README.md

 ## CSS provenance and credit

-This theme is a _very_ lightly modified version of [Andrew Heiss's](https://www.andrewheiss.com) [ath-tufte-hugo](https://github.com/andrewheiss/ath-tufte-hugo_18-19) theme.
-He says of it:
+This theme is a fork from Kieran Healy's [Data Management](http://data880.co/syllabus/) course at Duke, which itself is a "_very_ lightly modified version of [Andrew Heiss's](https://www.andrewheiss.com) [ath-tufte-hugo](https://github.com/andrewheiss/ath-tufte-hugo_18-19) theme".
+Heiss says of it:

 > [Tufte's CSS](https://github.com/edwardtufte/tufte-css) is relatively basic and doesn't deal with headers and footers and other basic website elements.
 The [Tufte Jekyll theme](https://github.com/clayh53/tufte-jekyll) has all these, but it's written for Jekyll (*and* it's written in Sass).
 >